Psalm 123: Judaism

-Catholic
+Catholic Church

 Since the Middle Ages, this psalm was traditionally performed during the office of Sext week, namely from Tuesday until Saturday, according to the Rule of St. Benedict set in 530 AD.

 In the Liturgy of Hours today, Psalm 123 is recited or sung at Vespers on the Monday of the third week of the four weekly liturgical cycle, as the psalm that follows.
 In the liturgy of the Mass, it is read on the third Sunday in Ordinary Time of the year.

+Coptic Orthodox Church

+Traditionally, Psalm 123 is to be recited, privately to oneself, when a deacon sets foot from the nave, where hymns are sung, to the altar, where the Holy Eucharist is consecrated and kept.
+However, this stems from Apostolic Tradition, hence the deacon is not bound by any law to do this, but is left to his own volition.

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Vespers and the second watch of the Midnight office.

 Rhyming

 Spurgeon points out that Psalm 123 is a rare case of a psalm that rhymes in Hebrew, although he notes Samuel Cox's comment that the rhymes are "purely accidental".

+Musical settings

+Heinrich Schütz composed a metred paraphrase of Psalm 123 in German, "Wohl dem, der in Gottesfurcht steht", SWV 228, for the Becker Psalter, published first in 1628.